A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: The Conditional Gaussian Nonlinear System Modeling Framework

-\begin{proof}[\textbf{\underline{Proof}}] This is Theorem 12.6 in Liptser \& Shiryaev \cite{liptser2001statisticsII}, which is the multi-dimensional analog of Theorem 11.1.
+is $\pp$-a.s.\ Gaussian. \end{thm} \begin{proof}[Proof of Theorem \ref{thm:condgaussianity}] This is Theorem 12.6 in Liptser \& Shiryaev \cite{liptser2001statisticsII}, which is the multi-dimensional analog of Theorem 11.1.
 For the analogous result in the case of discrete time, see Theorem 13.3, with the respective sufficient assumptions given in Subchapter 13.2.1.
 Thorough details are also provided in Kolodziej \cite{kolodziej1980state} for the continuous-time case.
 The proof, regardless of continuous- or discrete-time, uses the conditional characteristic function method and a conditional version of the law-uniqueness theorem \cite{kolodziej1980state, yuan2016some}, and is independent of the discretization-based martingale-free proof framework adopted in this work. \end{proof}